automat/foam-gl/README.md

 #FOAM - A WebGL toolkit

 Foam is a condensed collection of tools for building procedural graphics in WebGL.
-It tries to be as 'low'-level as possible (in a browser/js sense) but still handles and abstracts repetitive tasks such as scene, animation loop and user input setup, and provides thin abstractions for commonly used scene related objects such as cameras, textures, basic geometry, light and material representations as well as WebGL objects like shader programs, vbos, fbos and others.
+It tries to be as 'low'-level as possible (in a browser/js sense) whilst handling and abstracting repetitive tasks such as scene, animation loop and user input setup.
+Foam provides thin abstractions for commonly used scene-related objects such as cameras, textures, basic geometry, light and material representations as well as WebGL objects like shader programs, vbos, fbos and others.

-*Foam expects you having solid knowledge in WebGL and shader development*, so if you don't want to deal with shaders and just quickly display your mesh using some predefined material and lighting, this might not be your weapon of choice.
+*Foam requires strong knowledge in WebGL and shader development.* If you don't want to deal with shaders and just quickly display your mesh using some predefined material and lighting, this might not be the right tool for you.

 [Advantages & Disadvantages](#advantages--disadvantages) – [Goals](#goals) – [Structure](#structure) – [Install](#install) - [Usage](#usage) – [Templates](#templates) – [Build](#build) – [Documentation](#documentation) – [Dependencies](#dependencies) – [License](#license)